polodev/datawookie/content/blog/2018-08-01-building-a-talk.md

 ---
-title: 'Conferences: Building a Talk'
+title: 'Building a Talk'
 date: 2018-01-01T09:30:00+00:00
 author: Andrew B. Collier
 tags: ["speaking", "conference"]
 draft: true
 ---

+## Choosing a Topic

+Talk about something that

+- matters to you;
+- pleases you;
+- interests you; or
+- angers or irritates you.

+Try to use a personal story.

 It all starts with planning.